awsdocs/aws-batch-user-guide/doc_source/array_index_example.md

    My favorite color of the rainbow is violet.
    ```

-## Step 2: Push Your Image to Amazon ECR<a name="push-array-image"></a>
+## Step 2: Push your image to Amazon ECR<a name="push-array-image"></a>

-Now that you have built and tested your Docker container, you must push it to an image repository\.
-This example uses Amazon ECR, but you can also choose to use another registry, such as DockerHub\.
+Now that you built and tested your Docker container, push it to an image repository\.
+This example uses Amazon ECR, but you can use another registry, such as DockerHub\.

 1. Create an Amazon ECR image repository to store your container image\.
-For the sake of brevity, this example uses the AWS CLI, but you can also use the AWS Management Console\.
+This example only uses the AWS CLI, but you can also use the AWS Management Console\.
 For more information, see [Creating a Repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) in the *Amazon Elastic Container Registry User Guide*\.

    ```
    aws ecr create-repository --repository-name print-color